Batmanian/KeithDunstan/src/posts/no-brains-at-all/8_correspondent.md

 The Australian Press were all housed on the one floor of the New York Times building in West 43rd Street by Times Square.
 There were journalists of outstanding brilliance.
 Cavan Souter was there for the Sydney Morning Herald, John Yeomans for Sydney's Sun, and Sydney's Daily Telegraph had Peter Hastings, the journalist with the best brain I ever encountered.

 Hastings had, and still has, a remarkable memory, a gift for foreign affairs and a marvellous, eclectic knowledge of literature.
 Our offices were next door to each other, and we put in lonely Sunday night vigils together.
 The Herald and Weekly Times owned a black and white television set, to us a rare and wonderful thing.
 Television did not come to Australia until 1956.
-Hastings and I would eat our evening sandwiches together, watching Sid Caesar and lmogen Coca on television and drinking a bottle of wine.
+Hastings and I would eat our evening sandwiches together, watching Sid Caesar and Imogene Coca on television and drinking a bottle of wine.
 Wine was a commodity that raised little interest in New York, and the only wines we could get were Chilean and South African rieslings for a dollar a bottle.

 I had spent years trying to major in English literature at Melbourne University, but Hastings was shocked at my lack of knowledge.
 Had I read Thomas Mann? - The Magic Mountain, Buddenbrooks?
 No. Had I read D. H. Lawrence? - The Rainbow, Kangaroo?
 No. Had I read George Orwell? - Down and Out in Paris and London?
 No. How about James Joyce?
 Ulysses, of course, was on the banned list in Australia.
 In 1941 the Minister for Customs, Mr Harrison, had proclaimed: 'This book holds up to ridicule the Creator and the Church.
 It ridicules the whole moral standard of civilisation, citizenship and decency'.
 Some reporters pointed out to him that many critics thought Ulysses was the outstanding novel of the twentieth century.
 Mr Harrison admitted he had heard such comments, but he challenged newspapers to print a few selected extracts if they did not agree the book was obscene.
 None did.